There are some real differences between the terms push marketing and pull marketing.

 Possibly seeing the two terms in action will help us better understand the difference between push and pull marketing.
 The following is a true story and references push and pull marketing in the B2B world:

 A Canadian client wanted us to help them secure more distributors in the U.S. To help them in this endeavor, we published content explicitly prepared for distributors.
 It was all designed to help distributors better understand the value of this client’s products, their features and benefits, why their customers will like the products, and suggest ways to market them.
-In other words, we were pushing these products to distributors, encouraging them to take on the product line.
+In other words, our agency was pushing these products to distributors, encouraging them to take on the product line.
+This is just one example of how a client used us a business push marketing agency.

-As more distributors in the U.S. began carrying the product line, our marketing efforts changed direction.
+As more distributors in the U.S. began carrying the product line, our strategy changed direction.
 Now our goal was to interest end-customers on the value of these products, the reasons they should select them, how they can benefit them, and use other promotional tactics.
-What we wanted to do, in other words, was pull them to distributors that carried the line.
+What our agency wanted to do, in other words, was pull them to distributors that carried the line.

 B2C Push and Pull Marketing